Developer(s) – Eden Industries

 Storyline – 7/10

 The story of Citizens of Earth revolves around the newly appointed Vice President of Earth recruiting as many citizens as possible to join his cause and fight his battles for him.
-Though it may not be as intricate or as well thought out as Shigesato Itoi thought out the story of EarthBound, the developers still incorporated the same kind of witty humour and jabs at Western culture that Nintendo did with their Super Nintendo masterpiece.
+Though it may not be as intricate or as well thought out as Shigesato Itoi thought out the story of EarthBound, the developers still incorporated the same kind of witty humor and jabs at Western culture that Nintendo did with their Super Nintendo masterpiece.

 Originality – 6/10

 Even though this game is very much heavily and openly based on a classic, it’s certainly not a lost cause in terms of originality.
-It does differ from many other turn-based RPGs with certainly gameplay mechanics, general visual style and in its enemy roster.
+It does differ from many other turn-based RPGs with certainly gameplay mechanics, general visual style, and in its enemy roster.
 There aren’t many other games that also tackle the issue of politics like this does either.

 In summation, Citizens of Earth is a pretty enjoyable game, but it’s far too short for me to be able to call it a classic.
 My biggest hope is that in light of Atlus picking this game up after a failed Kickstarter campaign to get it going, there will be a sequel to this game, which will be made bigger and better than it’s predecessor, because overall, it’s a very good idea, and it shouldn’t go to waste.